acend/helm-basics-training/content/en/docs/06/06_environment.md

 ## Task {{% param sectionnumber %}}.2 Create a production release

-Create for the Production environment e new value files named `values-prod.yaml` and add following settings to the file
+Create for the Production environment e new value files named `values-prod.yaml` and add the following settings to the file

-* Due the higher load in our production environment we change the number of replicas to `3`
+* Due to the higher load in our production environment, we change the number of replicas to `3`
 * For production usage we also want to persist the data.
 To enable the database set `database.enabled` to `true`
 * Change the database user under `database.databaseuser` to `acend-prod`
-* As best practice, never use the same password in different environemnts.
+* As a best practice, never use the same password in different environemnts.
 Change the password under `database.databasename`
-* Change the Ingress configuration to match following path schema `mychart-production-<namespace>.ocp-internal.cloudscale.puzzle.ch`
+* Change the Ingress configuration to match the following path schema `mychart-production-<namespace>.ocp-internal.cloudscale.puzzle.ch`

 ## Task {{% param sectionnumber %}}.3 Solution